-A: Our principal executive offices are located at 308 Dorla Ct., Zephyr Cove, NV 89448.
-Our telephone number is (775) 548-1785.
+A: Our principal executive offices are located at 308 Dorla Ct., Zephyr Cove, Nevada 89448.
+Our telephone number is (775) 548-1785

-Q: How do I submit a stockholder proposal for the 2015 Annual Meeting of Stockholders?
+Q: How do I submit a stockholder proposal for the 2016 Annual Meeting of Stockholders?

 A: Stockholders may present proper proposals for inclusion in the Company's proxy statement and for consideration at the next annual meeting of its stockholders by submitting their proposals in writing to the Company in a timely manner.
-In order to be included in the proxy statement for the 2015 annual meeting of stockholders, stockholder proposals must be received by the Company no later than December 12, 2014 and must otherwise comply with the requirements of Rule 14a-8 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+In order to be included in the proxy statement for the 2016 annual meeting of stockholders, stockholder proposals must be received by the Company no later than December 5, 2015 and must otherwise comply with the requirements of Rule 14a-8 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").

 In addition, the Company's bylaws establish an advance notice procedure for stockholders who wish to present certain matters, including the nomination of directors, before an annual meeting of stockholders without including those matters in the Company's proxy statement.
-In general, such proposals, including the information required by the Company's bylaws, must be received by the Company not later than February 21, 2015 and no earlier than January 22, 2015.
+In general, such proposals, including the information required by the Company's bylaws, must be received by the Company not later than February 14, 2016 and no earlier than January 15, 2016.

-If the date of the stockholder meeting is moved more than 30 days before or 60 days after the anniversary of the 2014 annual meeting and less than 60 days notice or prior public disclosure of the date of the meeting is given or made to stockholders, the Company's advance notice procedure requires that such proposal including certain information, as described in the Company's bylaws, must be received by the Company not later than the 10th day following the day on which such notice of the date of the meeting was mailed or such public disclosure was made.
-Our Bylaws have been publicly filed with the SEC.
+If the date of the stockholder meeting is moved more than 30 days before or 60 days after the anniversary of the 2015 annual meeting and less than 60 days notice or prior public disclosure of the date of the meeting is given or made to stockholders, the Company's advance notice procedure requires that such proposal including certain information, as described in the Company's bylaws, must be received by the Company not later than the 10th day following the day on which such notice of the date of the meeting was mailed or such public disclosure was made.
+Our Bylaws have been publicly filed with the SEC and can be obtained online at www.sec.gov.

-If a stockholder fails to give notice of a stockholder proposal as required by our bylaws or other applicable requirements, then the proposal will not be included in the proxy statement for our 2015 Annual Meeting of Stockholders and the stockholder will not be permitted to present the proposal to the stockholders for a vote at our 2015 Annual Meeting of Stockholders.
+If a stockholder fails to give notice of a stockholder proposal as required by our bylaws or other applicable requirements, then the proposal will not be included in the proxy statement for our 2016 Annual Meeting of Stockholders and the stockholder will not be permitted to present the proposal to the stockholders for a vote at our 2016 Annual Meeting of Stockholders.